syncfusion-content/blazor-docs/blazor/appearance/icons.md

 # Blazor Icons Library

 The Syncfusion Blazor library provides the set of `base64` formatted font icons which are being used in the Syncfusion Blazor components.
-These can be utilized in the web application also as needed.
+These icons can be utilized in the web applications using `SfIcon` component or `e-icons` class.

 ## Icon component